 This EASY four step Chicken Ginger that was my first recipe to go viral has two unusual ingredients that create the most irresistible masala!
 Try it for yourself and see why so many people are still making it all the time!

-I am not one to brag, but Pakistani Chicken Recipes! are kinda my thing.
+I am not one to brag, but Pakistani Chicken Recipes are kinda my thing.
 Chicken is a crowd pleasing protein, cooks quickly and with the right techniques and spices it is SO flavorful.
 Dishes like this Chicken Pulao or this Instant Pot Chicken Dal Gosht and this Chicken Ginger have saved me on many busy nights.
 I am a mother of two girls with very busy schedules so busy nights are kinda the norm around here.

 What is Chicken Ginger?